 It’s rare for a zombie-themed video game to impress me nowadays, but Dead Underground did just that with a clever twist on tower defense.
 Upon starting a new game, you’re immediately put in charge of four survivors, each placed at a pre-determined station, ready to fend off the undead.
 Over time, everything from zombies to useful items and survivors will randomly appear across the map, so you’d do well to get everyone into position, and quickly at that.

 Since everything plays out on a map of The London Underground, there are no shortcuts or secret passages.
-You have to follow the same route as The Tube, when sending someone somewhere, be it to pick up a gun (increased attack strength), shoes (increased movement speed) or to teach zombies a thing or two.
-This can be a bit confusing at first, but keep in mind that the game can be paused at any time, and that you’ll always be shown the path travelled.
+You have to follow the same route as The Tube when sending someone somewhere, be it to pick up a gun (increased attack strength), shoes (increased movement speed) or to teach zombies a thing or two.
+This can be a bit confusing at first, but keep in mind that the game can be paused at any time and that you’ll always be shown the path traveled.